pyinstaller/pyinstaller/doc/source/Manual.rst

 Analysis: Finding the Files Your Program Needs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-What does your script need in order to run, besides a Python interpreter?
+What does your script need in order to run?
+(These are sometimes called its "dependencies".)

-To find out, |PyInstaller| looks at all the ``import`` statements
+To find out, |PyInstaller| finds all the ``import`` statements
 in your script.
-It finds those Python modules and looks in them for ``import``
+It finds the imported modules and looks in them for ``import``
-statements, and so on recursively, until it has a complete list of Python
+statements, and so on recursively, until it has a complete list of
-modules your
+modules your script may use.
-script requires.

 |PyInstaller| understands the "egg" distribution format often used
 for Python packages.
-If your script imports a module from an "egg" |PyInstaller| adds
+If your script imports a module from an "egg", |PyInstaller| adds
 the egg and its dependencies to the set of needed files.

-|PyInstaller| also knows about the GUI packages
+|PyInstaller| also knows about many major Python packages,
+including the GUI packages
 Qt_ (imported via PyQt_ or PySide_), WxPython_, TkInter_, Django_,
 and other major packages.
+(For a complete list of supported packages see LINK HERE)

 Some Python scripts import modules in ways that |PyInstaller| cannot detect:
 for example, by using the ``__import__()`` function with variable data,